rohnnie/cloud-computing/README.md

 ## How This xv6 Implementation Differs from the Original

 ### Modified/Added Files
+1. *defs.h* : Added system call and functions definitions.
+2. *exec.c* : Edited exec function to include proc field.
+3. *lapic.c* :
-1. *kernel/syscall.c*: Added support for tracing specific system calls with various flags (-e, -s, -f) and combinations of these.
+4. *kernel/syscall.c*: Added support for tracing specific system calls with various flags (-e, -s, -f) and combinations of these.
-2. *kernel/syscall.h*: Introduced new system call definitions for the tracing functionality.
+5. *kernel/syscall.h*: Introduced new system call definitions for the tracing functionality.
-3. *user/sh.c*: Modified to parse and handle new tracing commands and flags for strace.
+6. *user/sh.c*: Modified to parse and handle new tracing commands and flags for strace.
-4. *kernel/fs.c*: Altered the writei() function to suppress command output when strace is active, enabling cleaner tracing output.5.  *kernel/trap.h*: Global variable definitions.
+7. *kernel/fs.c*: Altered the writei() function to suppress command output when strace is active, enabling cleaner tracing output.5.  *kernel/trap.h*: Global variable definitions.
-6. *Makefile*: Updated to include new dependencies for the custom tracing functionality.
+8. *Makefile*: Updated to include new dependencies for the custom tracing functionality.
-7. *sTest.c*: Trace child process implementation.
+9. *sTest.c*: Trace child process implementation.
-8. *memoryleak.c*: Application of memory leak in xv6.
+10. *memoryleak.c*: Application of memory leak in xv6.
-9. *memleak2.c*: Application of memory leak into file memleakfile.txt.
+11. *memleak2.c*: Application of memory leak into file memleakfile.txt.
 ---

 ## How to Run the Program